acdh-oeaw/Teaching_CBS4DH/lectures/files.md

   What's the format of the file with the `.bin` extension?
   > [Ask Google](https://fileinfo.com/extension/bin)
 * Is there a better way to recognize the file type?
-  > Yes, we can try to actually analyse its content, e.g. with the `file` command
+  > Yes, we can try to actually analyze its content, e.g. with the `file` command
   ```
    1. In the cli go to the folder containing the arpanet.html
    2. Execute: `file arpanet.html`